VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/measuring_hardware_based_dc_staircase_iv_sweep/README.md

-# Examples for Measuring Software Based DC Staircase Voltages Using the SpikeSafe PSMU Digitizer in DC Dynamic Mode
+# Examples for Measuring Hardware Based DC Staircase Voltages Using the SpikeSafe PSMU Digitizer in Staircase Sweep Mode

 ## Purpose
 Measuring DC staircase voltages is essential in comparing the actual versus expected I/V results of a DUT.
 This example demonstrates how to use a SpikeSafe PSMU to provide a DUT DC current in a staircase pattern and take both a voltage and current measurement at each step.
 This is an addition to [Measure Staircase Sweep Voltage](../../making_integrated_voltage_measurements/measure_staircase_sweep_voltage/) when presented with any of the following cases: